gasparka/thesis/docs/conversion.rst

 Pyha converts directly to the VHDL model by using RedBaron based syntax conversions.
 Type information is reuqired trough the simulation before conversion.

+Like HLS must do much work to deduce registers..
+Pyha can convert basically line by line, very simple.

+.. todo:: ??

 .. bibliography:: bibliography.bib
     :style: unsrt